Homestead Poultry

 • The stockings don’t have to be sewn.
 I am sure your chickens won’t mind if they just have a cut out shape of a stocking.

 • Don’t forget to ‘fill’ the stockings on Christmas morning!
-Giving them a special treat such as mealworms, scratch grains, or some popcorn will suffice as a ‘stocking stuffer’.
+Giving them a special treat such as dried grubs, scratch grains, or some popcorn will suffice as a ‘stocking stuffer’.

-• I use ornament hangers to hang up my chickens’ stockings on the hardwire cloth covering a window.
+• I use ornament hangers to hang up my chickens’ stockings on the hardwire cloth covering a window or the galvanized fencing of their enclosure.

 • You can also string up all of your stockings on a string and hang the stocking garland up out at the coop.

-I love holiday decorating, and making the chicken coop look festive is always something I love to do.
+I love holiday decorating, and making the chicken coop look festive is a fun way to decorate the homestead for the holiday season.
 Decorating the chicken coop can be as elaborate or as simple as you want.
-There are always a few decorations that I like to put up around the coop, and every year I am usually adding something else to the chicken coop decorating stash.

 • Items that have strings attached to them or are hung on string should be out of the chickens’ reach to prevent entanglement or strangulation.